Banner: Knocknarea at Sunset.

 The Dagda's Cauldron, the Great Basin of Knowth, right recess, east chamber.
 This beautiful piece of granite was carved in position; it is much too large to have been moved in after the chamber was built.
 Picture © Padraig Conway.

-The monuments comprise an extensive interconnected sacred, ritual, and astronomicaly oriented complex of passage-graves.
-The Boyne monuments occupy an important place in Irish mythology; there are many wonderful myths and legends connected with the mounds.
-The principle monuments are said to be the mansions of notable members of the Tuatha De Danann, a mythological wave of colonising settlers, who arrive in Ireland by ship: the Dagda, his son Aengus Og, and Lugh of the Long Arm.
+The Boyne monuments comprise an extensive interconnected sacred, ritual, and astronomicaly oriented complex of passage-graves.
+The passage-graves occupy an important place in Irish mythology; there are many wonderful myths and legends connected with the mounds.
+The principle cairns are said to be the mansions of notable members of the Tuatha De Danann, a mythological wave of colonising settlers, who arrive in Ireland by ship: the Dagda, his son Aengus Og, and Lugh of the Long Arm.

 Article: Incest uncovered at the elite prehistoric Newgrange monument in Ireland.

-Modern genetic research seems to indicate that an elite leadership, the families of the original colony of farmers who had left Brittany by 4,000 BC to settle the Sligo region, are buried in important neolithic passage-graves across the country.
-These farmers came in waves by ship, all the way up the west coast of Ireland, bringing young cattle and red deer, and a new and vastly alien way of life to anything seen in Ireland before.
+Modern genetic research indicates that an elite group, the leading families of the original colony of farmers who had migrated from Anatolia to Brittany around 6,000 BC.
+These had people left Brittany by 4,200 BC and settled the Sligo region where they constructed a very early causewayed enclosure at Magheraboy.
+Their descendents are buried in important neolithic passage-graves across the country, with genetic connections between Carrowmore, Carrowkeel, Millin Bay and Newgrange.
+The neolithic farmers came from Brittany by ship, up the west coast of Ireland, bringing young cattle and red deer, and a new and vastly different way of life and religion to anything seen before by native Irish hunter-gathereres.

 A Sacred landscape